akshaykadambatt/portfolio/posts/livewire.md

 ---
-title: 'Spawoz Technologies (October 2020 - June 2022)'
+title: 'Livewire Thrissur (July 2017 - August 2017)'
-metaTitle: 'Akshay K Nair Software Engineering Experience at Spawoz Technologies'
+metaTitle: 'Akshay K Nair Software Engineering Experience at Livewire Thrissur'
-metaDesc: 'Worked extensively in Laravel, React Typescript, WordPress, PHP, HTML5, CSS3'
+metaDesc: 'Development and hands-on training in web technologies'
 socialImage: images/22-09-2021.jpg
-date: '2022-09-03'
+date: '2022-09-01'
 tags:
   - work
 ---
-# Associate Software Engineer
+# Intern
-### Spawoz Technologies
+### Livewire Thrissur
-#### October 2020 - June 2022
+#### July 2017 - August 2017

-Started out as an Intern in Spawoz Technologies which lasted for one month after which I took the role of an Associate Software Engineer in Web and Application Development section.
+Development and hands-on training in web technologies.
+Started out as an Intern in Livewire Thrissur which lasted for one month after which I took the role of an Associate Software Engineer in Web and Application Development section.
 I had the privilage to work with some great minds and tutors.

 1. Worked extensively in Laravel, React Typescript, WordPress, PHP, HTML5, CSS3.
 2. Using git, Composer, NPM, Linux, Apache environments.